zeplin/zeplin-workbook/README.md

 | Figma [[read more](https://support.zeplin.io/figma-integration/exporting-components-from-figma)]     | Components |
 | XD ⚠️ [_coming soon_] | Symbols  |

-When the design team exports their symbols/components from their design tool into Zeplin, you'll be able to easily identify elements that are components.
-For any element that is also a component, you'll see a blue header on that element, in addition to a link to that component in the sidebar (_see image below_).
+When the team exports their symbols/components from their design tool into Zeplin, you'll be able to easily identify elements that are components.
+For any element that is a component, you can see a blue header on that element, in addition to a link to that component in the sidebar (_see image below_).

 ![alt text](./img/component.png "Components in Zeplin")

 ### Assets

->💡 If you cannot download assets for any particular screen, remind your designers to mark them as exportable*** If the image assets you need in Zeplin do not have a download icon, this is because they have not been marked as exportable in your Designer's design tool.
+>💡 If you cannot download assets for a screen, remind your designers to mark those elements as exportable in their design tool.
+If they are marked as exported and imported into Zeplin, you'll then be able to download them!

 Like layer data, Zeplin tailors assets to the platform your project is set to.
 The designers on your team will need to mark the assets you need to download from Zeplin as "exportable".